dwatteau/scummtr/FAQ.md

 * `scummtr-X.X.X-macos.zip`: this is for macOS 10.9 (Mavericks) and newer.
 The binaries are compatible with Intel 64-bit CPUs and Apple silicon.
 * `scummtr-X.X.X-oldmacos.zip`: this is intended for macOS 10.4 (Tiger) until macOS 10.8 (Mountain Lion), although it may also work until Mojave.
 The binaries are compatible with Intel 32-bit CPUs and PowerPC CPUs.
 This version has **no 64-bit binaries**.

-Try using the binaries from the other achive if you have any problem.
+Try using the binaries from the other archive if you have any problem.

 ### The MS-DOS binaries give me a "No DPMI" error